cescgie/lumen-rest-api/readme.md

 d.
 Run the migration to create the table on the database
 ```
-php artisan migrate
+$ php artisan migrate
 ```

 e.
 Seed the dummy data which stored in database/seeds
 ```
-php artisan db:seed
+$ php artisan db:seed
 ```

 Test
 ------------
 Now your API is ready.
 Its time tests the app.
-For testing, You can user chrome extension <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm">POSTMAN</a> or use CURL.
+For testing, You can use chrome extension <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm">POSTMAN</a> or use CURL.
 * Get all data
 ```
 $ curl -I http://localhost:8000/api/article